MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/standard-slas-migration-tool.md

 ## Resolution

-Check the SLA type in the legacy web client interface.
-Use enhanced SLAs for migration.
+You need to check the SLA type in the legacy web client interface.
+And use enhanced SLAs for migration.